UKHomeOffice/home-office-kit/README.md

 ## Routes

-To use some helpful routes in your prototype, add `require('home-office-kit/routes/all.js')` to your `app/routes.js` file.

-This includes:
+There are some useful routes in the prototype:

 * logging data from the prototype
 * redirecting radio buttons